IBM/aiops-pot/docs/Turbonomic POT/add-targets.md

 ### Add Instana as a target

-1. Click on "Settings" from the navigator.
+1. After you log in to the Turbonomic console, click on "Settings" from the navigator.

 ![turbo-main](img/addtargets/turbo-main.png)